facebookarchive/deltille/README.md

 For additional details please consult our [paper](https://research.fb.com/publications/deltille-grids-for-geometric-camera-calibration) or contact the authors.

+## Deltille detector dataset
+The robot hand and fisheye images dataset used in the paper can be found in the related [repository](https://github.com/facebookincubator/deltille-dataset).

 ## License
 Deltille detector code is licensed under the LGPL v2.1 license.
 For more information, please see COPYING file.